GoogleChrome/web.dev/src/site/content/en/blog/sms-receiver-api-announcement/index.md

 Is there something about the API that doesn't work as expected?
 Or are there missing methods or properties that you need to implement your idea?

-* File an issue on the [SMS Receiver API explainer GitHub repo](https://github.com/samuelgoto/sms-receiver), or add your thoughts to an existing issue.
+* File an issue on the [Web OTP API explainer GitHub repo](https://github.com/samuelgoto/sms-receiver), or add your thoughts to an existing issue.